-Rebound Therapy is the use of trampoline so learners can move and experience many benefits of this movement.
-Key skills include motor skills, independence, awareness of danger, relationships, communications and perception are enjoyed during these very popular sessions.
+Rebound Therapy, through the use of a trampoline, provides therapeutic exercise for learners.
+It helps to develop key skills such as motor skills, independence, awareness of danger, relationships, communications and perception.
+Rebound sessions are very popular and learners enjoy the range of movement it provides.